 How is Alaska Preparing for Safer Travel?

-The Alaska tourism industry has developed new processes and procedures to ensure traveler safety in the summer of 2020.
-In many cases these are enhancements to processes already in place.
+The Alaska tourism industry has developed new processes to ensure traveler safety in the summer of 2020.
+In many cases these are enhancements to procedures already in place.
 Please view this page for more information.

 We're here to answer your Alaska travel questions, so don't hesitate to give us a call at 800-208-0200 or email us at email@example.com.
 You can also start planning right here, just request a brochure, check out our most popular packages, or use our Trip Finder to discover itineraries.
 If you are only booking train or bus tickets, head to our Train & Bus Express Checkout.